cran-task-views/CompositionalData/CompositionalData.md

 and supports the analyses and examples therein.

--   `r pkg("robCompositions", priority = "core")`: with a main focus on robust statistical methods (see `r view("Robust")`) for the case of ordinary data), this package includes a wide range of tools for the manipulation and analysis of compositional data within the log-ratio framework.
+-   `r pkg("robCompositions", priority = "core")`: with a main focus on robust statistical methods (see `r view("Robust")` for an overview of other robust statistical methods available in R).
+The package includes a wide range of tools for the manipulation and analysis of compositional data within the log-ratio framework.
 Thus, ordinary transformations, dealings with irregular data, robust implementations of multivariate methods; such as